aHappyCamer/aHappyCamer/README.md

 ## Hey!
 I'm Joey 🙋🏻

 - 🔍 I'm looking for internship opportunities in mobile development 📱
-- 🌱 Currently learning flutter and graphic design
+- 🌱 Currently learning flutter and Reactjs
 - 🔭 Always working on my portfolio

 📫 Want to get in touch?